Skip to content

 Grid arbitrage Yes (Agile/Octopus compatible) Yes

-Price point Mid-premium Mid
+Price point Premium Mid

 What Savings Can You Realistically Expect?